conda-forge/onednn-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `onednn, onednn-cpu-omp, onednn-cpu-tbb, onednn-cpu-threadpool` can be installed with:
+Once the `conda-forge` channel has been enabled, `onednn, onednn-cpu-omp, onednn-cpu-tbb` can be installed with:

 ```
-conda install onednn onednn-cpu-omp onednn-cpu-tbb onednn-cpu-threadpool
+conda install onednn onednn-cpu-omp onednn-cpu-tbb
 ```

 It is possible to list all of the versions of `onednn` available on your platform with: